NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-extra-material.md

 bash: we can mix and match as we like.
 The first line of the `script` directive gets the name of the FASTA file without the extension by removing anything after the dot, while the second calls the `index` command like normal using bash.

+## The nf-core pipeline collection

+You may have heard of the [nf-core](https://nf-co.re/) pipeline collection previously, which is a large, collaborative bioinformatics community dedicated to building, developing and maintaining Nextflow workflows.
+In fact, if you have sequenced data at *e.g.* the National Genomics Infrastructure ([NGI](https://ngisweden.scilifelab.se/)), you can be sure that the data processing has been run using one of the nf-core pipelines!
+While the community only started in 2018 (with a [Nature Biotechnology](https://www.nature.com/articles/s41587-020-0439-x) paper in 2020), it already has over 30 production-ready pipelines with everything from genomics, transcriptomics, proteomics and metagenomics - and more being developed all the time.

+The nf-core pipelines all work in the same way, in that they have the same exact base for inputs, parameters and arguments, making them all highly similar to run.
+Since you've already learnt the basics of Nextflow in this course, you should now be able to also run the nf-core pipelines!
+It might be that you have a data type that you can analyse using one of the pipelines in nf-core, meaning you don't need to do anything other than find out what parameters you should run it with.

+Each pipeline comes with extensive documentation, test datasets that you can use to practice on, can be run on both HPCs like Uppmax, cloud services like AWS or locally on your own computer.
+All pipelines support both Conda and Docker/Singularity, and you can additionally run specific versions of the pipelines, easily allowing for full reproducibility of your analyses.
+If you want to check nf-core out, simply head over to their [list of pipelines](https://nf-co.re/pipelines) and see what's available!
+Who knows, you might even write your own nf-core pipeline in the future?